 A decision early on was made to feature Rising, our elephant mascot, in one of three themed gardens – The African Garden.
 The two other featured gardens are a Dinosaur Garden and a Bird and Butterfly Garden.
 The themes of the gardens would provide a rich outdoor environment which would foster a child’s sense of curiosity and give them the tools and skills required to be lifelong learners and stewards of the environment.

 Modern Landscaping, Inc.of North Easton, MA was chosen as the landscaping contractor, and Romancing the Woods of Woodstock, New York was selected as the building contractor for the gazebo, tree house and arbor.

-Our educational philosophy While our local communities continue to cope with improving their MCAS (Massachusetts Comprehensive Assessment Systems) scores, children’s museum’s continue to stress and promote that interactive learning presents learners with real situations that they can both experience and change by their choices and actions.
-It is active, hands-on learning at its best and it is the heart and soul of children’s musuems and outdoor environmental education.
+While our local communities continue to cope with improving their MCAS (Massachusetts Comprehensive Assessment Systems) scores, children’s museum’s continue to stress and promote that interactive learning presents learners with real situations that they can both experience and change by their choices and actions.
+It is active, hands-on learning at its best and it is the heart and soul of children’s museums and outdoor environmental education.